 ]]>

-In a judgment delivered on 26 April 2024 (In the matter of the A Trust; AA v JTC (Cayman) Limited FSD 12 of 2024 (IKJ)), the Grand Court of the Cayman Islands (“Cayman Court”) confirmed that an enforcer of a STAR trust is able to seek the Cayman Court’s blessing of a momentous decision in relation to the trust.
+In a judgment delivered on 26 April 2024 (In the matter of the A Trust; AA v JTC (Cayman) Limited FSD 12 of 2024 (IKJ)), the Grand Court of the playuzu casino (“Cayman Court”) confirmed that an enforcer of a STAR trust is able to seek the Cayman Court’s blessing of a momentous decision in relation to the trust.
 The decision is the first published judgment to set out the principles that apply to such an application by an enforcer in relation to a STAR trust.

 Background